liatoutou/Bert-SRL/README.md

 # Bert-SRL
-Code for finetuning pretrained BERT for SRL task and making predicitons
+Code for finetuning pretrained BERT for SRL task and making predictions

 ## Running instructions for train.py